lostadi/Ostadix-lang/README.md

-file is wrapped in the typed-expression block matching its extension (`.py` → `python^(...)_python`, `.sh` → `bash^(...)_bash`, `.html` → `html^(...)_html`, …), `.O` files are inlined verbatim, and any text that collides with O-lang syntax is backslash-escaped automatically:
+file is wrapped in the typed-expression block matching its extension (`.py` → `python^(...)_python`, `.sh` → `bash^(...)_bash`, `.html` → `html^(...)_html`, …), `.O` files are inlined verbatim, and any text that collides with Olang syntax is backslash-escaped automatically:

 ```bash
 cargo run --bin o-link -- calc.py page.html app.O -o program.O